18F/identity-partners-site/_pages/product.md

 ---
-title: Product
+title: Login.gov Partners | Product
-description: Learn all about the login.gov product and platform
+description: Learn all about the login.gov product and services offerings that we provide
 ---

 ## Contents